MattCheetham/HarvestKit-Swift/README.md

 github “MattCheetham/HarvestKit-Swift” ~> 1.1
 ```

-Run `carthage bootstrap` to build the framework and drag the built `HarvestKit.framework` into your Xcode project.
+Run `carthage bootstrap` to build the framework and drag the built `HarvestKit.framework` for the platform into your Xcode project.
+You will also need to the drag the built `ThunderRequest.framework` for the platform into your project.

 ### Manual
 Add this project as a submodule into git repository, drag the project file inside your project.
-Add “HarvestKitiOS”, “HarvestKittvOS” or “HarvestKitOSX” as an embedded library in project settings.
+Add `HarvestKitiOS`, `HarvestKittvOS` or `HarvestKitOSX` as an embedded library in project settings.

 ### CocoaPods